boddenberg-it/.githooker/README.md

 git clone --recurse-submodules "$PROJECT_URL"
 ```

-Then run `.githooker/interactive` to configure all hooks in interactive mode as seen in following screenshot:
+Then run `.githooker/interactive` to configure all available hooks in interactive mode as seen in following screenshot:

 ![example output of testsuites](https://boddenberg.it/github_pics/githooker/interactive_log.png)